jojoarianto/vending-machine-cli/README.md

 make test
 ```

-see another make commmand on makefile
+see another make command on makefile